arcanemachine/traefik-generic/README.md

     - `TRAEFIK_HOST`: The hostname that identifies your Traefik dashboard
       - default: `localhost`
     - `LETS_ENCRYPT_EMAIL`: Your email address (used to receive important emails from Let's Encrypt)
-      - This variable is only configured in 'prod' mode.
+      - This variable is only configured in `prod` mode.
 It is used to setup the `./etc/traefik.yml` file.
 It is not saved after running the setup script.
       - default: `letsencrypt@example.com`
     - `DOCKER_HOST`: The path to your Docker/Podman socket.
       - This variable is only configured if the environment variable `USE_PODMAN=1` is enabled before running the setup wizard.